 Hotels in Guadalest – Apartments- Stay Longer than a Day

-If you want to indulge in a little peace and quiet after the day-trippers have gone home, then there are a few very highly rated places to stay in Guadalest.
-You may want a terrace with a view of Costa Blanca.
+If you want to indulge in a little peace and quiet after the day-trippers have gone home, then there are some highly rated places to stay in Guadalest.

 Guadalest is 600 meters above sea level, so the temperature in Guadalest tends to be a little cooler than Benidorm, Alicante, or the other coastal resorts

-If you have walking or mobility difficulties you may find accessing the upper (castle) areas of Guadalest.
-The path is well made, but a little steep in places, it may also be slippery in wet weather.
+If you have walking or mobility difficulties you may have difficulty accessing the upper (castle) areas of Guadalest.
+The path is well-made, but a little steep in places, it may also be slippery in wet weather.
 The lower part of the village, where most of the museums, cafes, and restaurants are is flatter and easily accessible.
 There are viewpoints in both the lower and upper village.